jjantschulev/cli-artist/README.md

 * Or any Escape sequence that represents colours

 ---
+## Other
+* `engine.debug`
+    A basic debugging interface that that displays log, warning or error messages.
+If enabled, displayes error messages when TAB key is pressed.

+    * `engine.debug.enabled(<enabled>)`
+        Enables or disables the debugger

+---
 ## Example
 A set of examples have been provided in the 'test' folder.
 Run one by navigating into the directory in any terminal and run `node <example>`.